 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company had no cash equivalents as of September 30, 2022.
+The Company had no cash equivalents as of March 31, 2023 and December 31, 2022.

-Investments Held in Trust Account
+Cash and Investments Held in Trust Account

-The Company's portfolio of investments is comprised of U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 185 days or less, or investments in money market funds that invest in U.S. government securities and generally have a readily determinable fair value, or a combination thereof.
+The Company's portfolio of investments is comprised of cash and U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 185 days or less, or investments in money market funds that invest in U.S. government securities and generally have a readily determinable fair value, or a combination thereof.
 When the Company's investments held in the Trust Account are comprised of U.S. government securities, the investments are classified as trading securities.
 When the Company's investments held in the Trust Account are comprised of money market funds, the investments are recognized at fair value.
-Trading securities and investments in money market funds are presented on the condensed balance sheets at fair value at the end of each reporting period.
-Gains and losses resulting from the change in fair value of these securities is included in unrealized gain on investments held in Trust Account in the accompanying unaudited condensed statements of operations.
-The estimated fair values of investments held in the Trust Account are determined using available market information.
+Trading securities and investments in money market funds are presented on the balance sheets at fair value at the end of each reporting period.
+Gains and losses resulting from the change in fair value of these securities is included in unrealized gain on investments held in Trust Account in the accompanying statements of operations.
+The estimated fair values of investments held in the Trust Account are determined using available market information, other than for investments in open-ended money market funds with published daily net asset values ("NAV"), in which case the Company uses NAV as a practical expedient to fair value.
+The NAV on these investments is typically held constant at \$1.00 per unit.
+The Trust Account may also contain balances of cash as result of investment activity.